-An emergency binder contains all your important documents and information.
+An Emergency Binder is a single binder (or box or bin or large folder) that contains all your important documents and information.

-The binder should be easily accessible (but not right out in the open) in the event of an emergency or crisis.
+It should be easily accessible and usable… but not right out in the open.

 The Binder We Use:

-This is the exact same Samsill Duo Binder we use — however, it looks like there’s only a few available (and only in hot pink!)
+This is the exact same Samsill Duo Binder we use — however, other binders would work too.

 Why I Created Our Emergency Binder: